3 Tips to Help Get Your Pet Approved

-There are just over 630 properties available for rent in Toowoomba at the moment and only 200 of them are willing to accept a pet – that’s 33%, nearly half of what the market requires.
+There are just 216 properties available for rent in Toowoomba at the moment and only 46 of them are willing to accept a pet – that’s 21%!
+(Statistics from Realestate.com using 4350 postcode as at the 15/09/2020)

 Pets in rental properties often get a bad rap, but in our experience, honest pet owners are responsible, do the right thing and treat their pet like family.
 These tenants will look after a property like it’s their own home and meet their pet obligations.
 They will ensure their pet, just like children, don’t cause damage and if they do, will repair it promptly.